quangptt0910/Sequence-Alignment-Bioinformatics/README.md

 ## Introduction

-This program implements the Needleman-Wunsch algorithm for global alignment of protein or DNA sequences.
+This program implements the Needleman-Wunsch algorithm for global alignment of sequences.
 It provides both a command-line interface and an interactive menu-driven interface for ease of use.

 ## Requirements